tuya/tuya-socket-android-sdk/README.md

         }
     });

-## 四、关闭连接
+## 4. Disable connection

-When your app exits, you can close all LAN connections:
+When your app exits, you can disable all LAN connections:

-    // Close all devices connect
+    // Close all device connections
     TuyaSocketManager.getInstance().destroy(this);

 ## Additional information

 `dpCodeValue` composition rules:

-To learn more about dp points, you can refer to [Update device information](https://tuyainc.github.io/tuyasmart_home_ios_sdk_doc/en/resource/Device.html#update-device-information).
+To learn more about data point (DP), you can refer to [Update device information](https://developer.tuya.com/en/docs/app-development/android-app-sdk/device-management/devicemanage?id=Ka6ki8r2rfiuu).
-`dpCode` is a function point that describes the device, that is, which function controls a device supports.
-The schema returned in the `/v1.0/devices/schema` interface will return the feature points supported by the device.
-The typical function points are described below.
+`dpCode` is a DP that describes which functions can be controlled for a device.
+The schema returned in the `/v1.0/devices/schema` interface will return the DPs supported by a device.
+The typical DPs are described below.
-`dpCodeDict` is performed in the format `dpCode` : `dpValue` . `dpCode`  can be obtained from the code field in the schema. `dpValue`  needs to be sent according to the format supported by the `dp point`.
+`dpCodeDict` is performed in the format `dpCode: dpValue`. `dpCode` can be obtained from the code field in the schema. `dpValue` needs to be sent according to the format supported by the `dp point`.
-The following will take Demo given in the interface document as an example to explain how dpCode  is structured.
+The following will take the demo in the interface document as an example to explain how dpCode is structured.

 1. Switch

 	"type": "bool"

-	e.g.：`{"switch_led" : true}` 或者 `{"switch_led" : true}`
+	For example, `{"switch_led" : true}` or `{"switch_led" : true}`

 		{
 		    "mode": "rw",
 		    "code": "switch_led",
-		    "name": "开关 ",
+		    "name": "Switch ",
 		    "property": {
 		        "type": "bool"
 		    },